 There are some advantages and disadvantages of a panelized home.
 This type of home is constructed from modular components and has limited design freedom.
-A stick-built home offers the most freedom, while a panelized home is limited in configuration and size.
+A stick-built home offers the most space, while a panelized home is limited in configuration and size.
 A panelized home cuts down on both time and cost, but a premanufactured home is ready for occupancy in a matter of days.
 The main disadvantage of a premanufactured home is its lack of input from the homeowner.
 It is, however, the least expensive option.

 Cost of building a panelized home

-Building a panelized home is similar to modular construction, except that it is more customizable.
+Building a panelized home is similar to modular construction except that it is more customizable.
 Panelized homes are manufactured in a factory and transported to the construction site.
 Typically, a panelized home costs anywhere from $125 to $250 per square foot.
-But costs can increase as site and land costs rise and as finishes are added.
+But prices can increase as site and land costs rise and as finishes are added.
 Here are some important considerations when planning your budget.
 Also, be sure to research labor costs before you begin construction.

 Cost of transportation

 When it comes to construction, a panelized home is unbeatable.
 Its precision-made panels are robust and air-tight, which makes it an excellent choice for severe weather.
 A modular home, on the other hand, can only be moved if it’s loaded onto oversized trucks.
-Its lack of portability makes it difficult to move it to remote areas.
-A panelized home can also save on waste, since it uses machine-cut lumber instead of conventional hand-cut lumber.
+Its lack of portability makes it challenging to move it to remote areas.
+A panelized home can also save on waste since it uses machine-cut lumber instead of conventional hand-cut lumber.

 Quality of construction